-Coral Lodge 15.41 is a modern, African-style beach resort, which offers you the latest in luxury and comfort while maintaining that authentic feel of Mozambican pureness.
+Located just under 3 hours from Nampula, Coral Lodge 15.41 is a modern, African-style beach resort, which offers an authentic feel of Mozambican pureness.
 The resort’s design, by Dutch designer Edward van Vliet, incorporates the colors of its environment using wood and brightly-colored textures.
 These natural materials make the resort blend in perfectly with the surroundings.
 Coral Lodge 15.41’s villas have been built on top of the dunes to allow guests to get the full benefit of the incredible views and the constant breeze from the Indian Ocean.
+Enjoy taking in the coastal scenery on your 45 minute boat transfer to the resort.
+Depending on your arrival time and the tide, you may end up taking in an impromptu paddle to shore for the last couple of metres which will no doubt add to the adventure of it all!

 Coral Lodge is located in the north of Mozambique.
 The area around the lodge is called Varanda, a privately-owned nature reserve with dunes, beaches and mangroves.
 Varanda lies at the tip of a peninsula and is only a short distance from Ilha de Moçambique (Mozambique Island), the former capital of Mozambique.
 After the civil war ended in 1992, Mozambique has enjoyed a stable political climate and a growing economy.
 Tourism is fast becoming one of the country’s key resources, but the area around Coral Lodge 15.41 is still largely untouched.
 The sometimes rugged but unspoiled terrain and friendliness of the local people are a testament to this.